Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Axial compensation of aberrations

-To extend and validate our approach for a heterogeneous sound speed distribution, multi-static synthetic aperture datasets have been computed with k-Wave~\cite{treeby_k-wave_2010} {(Methods)}, a time domain simulation software based on the k-space pseudo-spectral method.
+To extend and validate our approach for a heterogeneous sound speed distribution, \corr{new ultrasound data sets} have been computed with k-Wave~\cite{treeby_k-wave_2010} {(Appendix~\ref{J})}, a time domain simulation software based on the k-space pseudo-spectral method.
 The considered speed-of-sound distributions are layered media with parallel (Fig.~\ref{figsupp_simu}A) and oblique interfaces (Fig.~\ref{figsupp_simu}B) with respect to the ultrasonic probe.
 Short-scale fluctuations of density have been superimposed to generate a random speckle characteristic of ultrasound imaging in soft tissues.
 A set of point-like targets is also included to quantify the spatial resolution at different locations.

 Ultrasound images (Eq.~\ref{confocal}) are computed from the corresponding reflection matrices by considering a homogeneous wave velocity model $c_0=1540$ m.s$^{-1}$ corresponding to the speed-of-sound {in the second layer}.
 The result is displayed in Figs.~\ref{figsupp_simu}G and H. As expected, the mismatch between $c(x,z)$ and $c_0$ results in a shift of the interface and target locations with respected to their true position.
 The images of the bright targets also shows the impact of an inexact wave velocity model on the spatial resolution, with bright point-like scatterers appearing as curved arches.